LoopMaster99/DataStructure/README.md

 # recursion
-This is a repo for solving question based on recursion
+This repository is based on recursion problems.